ccfp/lenses-and-hooks/map-example/README.md

 ![Map](map.png)

+## The challenge

-A lookup table of providers and `SMART` rates
+Supposing we have a lookup table of providers and `SMART` rates
 ```
 {
   "WMECo d/b/a Eversource Energy": 0.32862,